 LaBonte Canyon is a 5.6 mile moderately trafficked out and back trail located near Garrett, Wyoming that features a river and is good for all skill levels.
-The trail is primarily used for hiking and birding and is accessible from March until November.
+The trail is primarily used for hiking and birding and is best used from March until November.

 LaBonte Canyon Trailhead: Just to the north of Douglas Wyoming leave I-25 at exit 146 and head southeast on HWY.96 for 3.2 miles and turn right onto HWY.91.
 Drive about 13 miles where the payment ends and the road becomes Converse County Road 24.
 In another three miles the road forks; turn left onto Converse County Road 16 (Fort Fetterman Road) drive about 15 miles to the LaBonte Canyon/Curtis Gulch Campground Road (Forrest Rd.
 658).
 Drive downstream along LaBonte Creek for about five miles.
 Just outside of the entrance to Curtis Gulch Campground you will find signage and parking for three different trails (Curtis Gulch, LaBonte Canyon and Big Bear Canyon).
 Park and walk downstream through the campground to start the hike.